-Crucially, this model only introduces one new parameter ($\alpha_{11}$) to the solar fit, as $N_n$ is precisely given by the SSM.
+Finally, notice that the dominant term in equation~\ref{eqn:beta_4nu} is $\alpha_{11}^2c_{13}^2v_{cc}$, as the neutral current contribution $\alpha_{22}^2-c_{13}^2\alpha_{11}^2$ is of the scale of the off-diagonal elements of $A$, and further suppressed by $v_{cc}$ being around a factor of $4$ smaller than $v_{nc}$ in the Sun.
+This implies that the non-unitary survival probability for $^8$B neutrinos is only very weakly dependent on any new parameters other than $\alpha_{11}$.
+We can approximate the behaviour of the sub-leading neutral current contribution while only incurring a $\mathcal{O}(|\alpha_{21}|)$ error as

-Figure \ref{fig:LMAtest} shows the unitary and non-unitary LMA approximations against numerical solutions for increasingly non-unitary parameters for the energy and matter density range of solar neutrinos.
+Figure \ref{fig:LMAtest} shows the unitary and non-unitary LMA approximations against numerical solutions for increasingly large non-unitary mixing at the energy and matter density ranges of solar neutrinos.
 Even for large unitarity violation ($1-\alpha_{ii}<0.1$), the error in our approximation remains sub-percent.